sbt/website/0.13/docs/offline/Combined+Pages.md

 a foundation.

+  [Console-Project]: Console-Project.html
+  [Full-Def]: ../tutorial/Full-Def.html
+  [Library-Dependencies]: ../tutorial/Library-Dependencies.html
+  [Multi-Project]: ../tutorial/Multi-Project.html
+  [Running]: ../tutorial/Running.html
+  [Inspecting-Settings]: Inspecting-Settings.html
+  [Triggered-Execution]: Triggered-Execution.html
+  [Commands]: Commands.html

 Command Line Reference
 ----------------------

 This page is a relatively complete list of command line options, commands, and tasks you can use from the sbt interactive prompt or in batch mode.
-See `Running </Getting-Started/Running>` in the Getting Started Guide for an intro to the basics, while this page has a lot more detail.
+See [Running][Running] in the Getting Started Guide for an intro to the basics, while this page has a lot more detail.